 Really interesting article in the Seattle Times this morning about how our state’s dentists have successfully (so far) blocked Washington residents from having access to dental therapists.

-These therapists (who are licensed in the states that allow them) are akin to physician assistants; they can perform a wide range of basic dental procedures.
+These therapists (who are licensed in the states that allow them) are akin to physician assistants; they can perform a wide range of basic dental care procedures.
 And as with PA’s, dental therapists offer the promise of wider, cheaper access.

 I mean, it’s one thing to try and make it harder and more expensive for suburban moms to get blindingly white chompers at a mall kiosk; it’s another to force the poor to resort to do-it-yourself dentistry in order to get relief from tooth pain.